Public image of Melania Trump: Approval ratings and historical ranking

 In March 2019, YouGov reported that Melania Trump, with 51% approval, was polling more popularly among the American public than other members of her family: her husband Donald, stepchildren Donald Jr., Eric, and Ivanka, and her stepson-in-law Jared Kushner.
 In August 2020, Morning Consult, in conjunction with Politico, reported that Melania, with 45% approval, was polling more favorably among the American public than any other Republican figures listed in the survey, including her family members, Vice President Mike Pence, Senate majority leader Mitch McConnell, and House minority leader Kevin McCarthy.

 In Gallup's annual poll of the most admired women, Melania Trump ranked in the top ten in each of the years of her first stint as first lady but never topped the list.
 She joined Bess Truman and Lady Bird Johnson as the only American first ladies who had never been named the most admired woman in this survey since Gallup had begun conducting the annual survey in the 1940s.

 Trump finished her tenure in 2021 as the least popular first lady ever polled, according to polling by CNN, SRSS, and Gallup.
 Her final approval rating was 42%, and her final disapproval rating was 47%; she was the only first lady who finished with a net disapproval rating.
 Previous first ladies since the 1970s had final popularity ratings of 71% on average.
 The second-least popular first lady polled was Hillary Clinton, with a final approval rating of 52% and a final disapproval rating of 39%.

 In December 2020, the Siena College Research Institute released a study surveying scholars and historians on their assessments of American first ladies.
 It was the fifth such first ladies study that the Institute had conducted since 1982, and the first in which Trump appeared.
 Trump was ranked as being the worst of 40 assessed American first ladies, receiving the lowest assessments in all of the metrics that were weighed.

+In February 2026, more than one year after assuming the role of first lady again, Trump had a 41 percent favorable rating and a 47 percent unfavorable rating, with a margin of error of plus or minus 3.2 percent, according to an Economist/YouGov poll.